Pressure Cooker Lentil Sausage Soup recipe. Quick lentil soup, fancied up with French lentils and Hungarian sausage.

 - 1 teaspoon paprika (sweet Hungarian paprika or smoked Spanish paprika)

-- 7 cups liquid (preferably 4 cups of homemade chicken stock and 3 cups of water, or use 7 cups of water)
+- 7 cups liquid (preferably 4 cups of homemade chicken broth and 3 cups of water, or use 7 cups of water)

 - 1 teaspoon fine sea salt